The U.S. President as Commander in Chief

-The Constitution gives only Congress the power to declare war; it charges the executive with carrying out the war as commander in chief.
-But in the history of the United States, Congress has authorized the use of force by the military, but has only formally declared war five times: The War of 1812, the Mexican War, the Spanish-American War and the two World Wars [source: Mitchell].
+The Constitution gives Congress alone the power to declare war; it charges the executive with carrying out the war as commander in chief.
+But in the history of the United States, Congress has formally declared war just 11 times — against 10 countries that were involved in five different conflicts: the War of 1812, the Mexican War, the Spanish-American War and the two World Wars [source: United States House of Representatives].
 All other U.S military action undertaken by the United States throughout its history has been under presidential order.
 Like most other powers, the president's ability to wage and operate war evolved over time.

 Perhaps no other president defined presidential wartime powers like Abraham Lincoln did.
 In 1861, while Congress was adjourned, he activated the military, sent troops to Southern states, ordered the Navy to blockade the port of New Orleans and appropriated funds from the Treasury.
 Lincoln was also the first to declare martial law (the temporary removal of power from the courts) and suspend habeas corpus (the right for a prisoner to petition the legality of his or her imprisonment).

 Lincoln's actions were vast and unprecedented (and unconstitutional).
 But as we've learned, in times of crises, the executive branch enjoys the most power.
 Congress has historically gone along with presidential wartime actions, even if they didn't agree.
 Tactics in the context of war, like the troop surge in the Iraq War in 2007 or the detention of Japanese-Americans in internment camps during World War II, were congressionally unpopular, but were ultimately approved by the legislative branch.